Best Games 2026: 20 Games You Need to Play Right Now

 What game should I buy first?

-Under $20: Balatro ($15) — best value in gaming.
+Under $20: Balatro ($15) — best value in gaming, period.
 Under $40: Hades II or Helldivers 2.
 Full price: GTA VI or Baldur’s Gate 3.
 Start with what fits your budget and playstyle.

 The best games of 2026 offer something for everyone: GTA VI for open-world chaos, Baldur’s Gate 3 for RPG depth, Hades II for roguelike addiction, and Helldivers 2 for co-op fun.
-Start with Balatro ($15) for the best value, or jump into GTA VI for the biggest experience.
+If you want my honest recommendation?
+Start with Balatro ($15) for the best value in gaming, or jump into GTA VI for the biggest experience of the year.

 Continue reading: